TEIC/website/src/about.md

 museums, publishers, and individual scholars to represent all kinds of textual material for online research and teaching.

-La TEI es mantenida by annual dues from institutional members and individual subscribers, with additional funding from grants and the institutional support of its hosts.
+The TEI is supposrted by annual dues from institutional members and individual subscribers, with additional funding from grants and the institutional support of its hosts.
 Its chief activities include the publication and ongoing development of the TEI Guidelines, and support for their use with schema development tools, training and documentation initiatives, discussion